 Practice makes perfect- Rome wasn’t built in a day and neither is becoming a master of Roulette strategies.
 Practice, experiment, and test things out to get your footing and get comfortable with how each strategy works.

 Find what works- Experiment with different strategies and shop around to see how each works.
 Variety is the spice of life and finding the Roulette strategy for you is no different.

 Master your favourite- Once you have found the strategy that works for you, laser focus on mastering that strategy to maximise your usage of it.
 They say a jack of all trades is a master of none so focusing on a specific strategy you like will help in making the most of it.

 Set limits- Regardless of your selected strategy, setting time and money limits is very important for all things casino.
 Set limits and stick to them to ensure you don’t spend more than you intended.
-If you need a hand with setting limits including deposit limits and sessions, check out our range of Responsible Gambling Tools that can be applied in seconds.
+If you need a hand with setting limits including deposit limits and sessions, check out our range of Safer Gambling Tools that can be applied in seconds.